2026 ANZCA CTN Strategic Research Workshop

 Sponsorship will be considered from organisations offering high-quality products, technologies, or services relevant to investigator-led clinical research and perioperative care, and who are seeking to build meaningful, long-term relationships with the CTN community.

-We value the long-standing support of partners across the clinical trials sector and warmly invite interested organisations to view the online prospectus and submit an expression of interest.
+We value the long-standing support of partners across the clinical trials sector and warmly invite interested organisations to view the HCI prospectus and submit an expression of interest.

 Program outline